dilyn-corner/KISS-kde/README.md

 the 5 to a # so `kiss` doesn't complain.

+__xorg vs wayland__: the eternal debate

+You can use either `xorg` or `wayland` as your backend.
+I have only ever used `xorg`; as such, I'm not certain what `wayland` may or may not require.
+It's certainly an option you can explore though!
+It's quite simple.
+If you opt for `xorg`, you get `wayland` for free.
+And you don't have a choice in the matter.
+`wayland` support has 'a long way to go' in KDE yet.
+But `kwin` was forked, so we will presumably see better `wayland` support in the future.
+This fork, `kwinft`, is included in this repository and *is* an option you can take!
+I'm using `kwinft` with `xorg` and these windows wobble just fine.

 #### Prerequisites

 1. This all assumes a *working* `xorg-server`.
-Many xorg-related dependencies are left out as explicit deps.
-   The minimum xorg requires should be enough - all others should be handled by `kiss`.
-Yes, I know `wayland` is a dependency.
-It is also an option to use `wayland` as a result, if you so choose. `xorg` is merely the 'default'.
-Note that `wayland` support is still not fully implemented in KDE.
-You might have better mileage using `kwinft` instead of `kwin`, for instance.
-This option is also included in this repository.
-FWIW, I am using `kwinft` with `xorg` and these windows wobble just fine.

 2. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html) may be required for `elogind`.
 I leave it up to you to test your own kernel configs.

-3. You will require exactly one program from `coreutils` to build a single package.
+3. You will require exactly `realpath` from `coreutils` to build a single package.
+The others are for extras in `plasma`.

 4. You will need `gnugrep` to build at least one package.